 How have you influenced, or are you attempting to influence their position?

-Adobe's Sustainability Strategist is one of the group's founding members and has worked with peer/partner companies to collaborate with each other, with other NGOs, utilities, regulators and policymakers to move to a low-carbon economy.
-In 2016 Adobe helped create the "CoLo Buyer's Principles", much like the "Renewable Energy Buyer's Principles", to partner with cloud and CoLo suppliers to commit to powering their businesses with renewable energy.
-And in 2017, with other peer companies in the FoIP working group developed reporting methodologies for cloud and CoLo supplier energy consumption and emissions.
+Adobe's Sustainability Strategist is one of the group's founding members and now as the first Advisory Board member.
+He has worked with peer/partner companies to collaborate with each other, with other NGOs, utilities, regulators and policymakers to move to a low-carbon economy.
+He is on the Education & Enablement, Energy Policy, Landlord Buyers Principles, and Center of Excellence workstreams.